 This post is designed to give you a good sense of how long it would take to build your app.
-With that information, you’ll then be able to determine cost estimates, project development timelines and an anticipated launch date.
+With that information, you’ll then be able to determine cost estimates, project development timelines, and an anticipated launch date.

 1. Let’s Start with the Magic Table

-Based upon our research and interviews with other companies, we have found that various stages of app development require varying time based upon the size of the App.
+Based on our research and interviews with other companies, we have found that various stages of app development require varying time based upon the size of the App.
 We came up with a table that shows how time varies depending upon the size of the app.

 |Stage||Small App||Medium App||Large App|

 Once you understand the size of your app, you can use this table to estimate the time it would take for your app.
 In the section below I have explained how to understand the size of the app, time required for various stages and other factors affecting the time of the app.

 2. First Identify the Size of Your APP: Small, Medium or Large?

 The most critical factor is the size of the app.
 Typically Apps can be classified into three different sizes: Small App, Medium App and Large App.
 Size is defined based upon the number of screens in the app, the complexity of the functions, and the type of design in the app.
 To make it easier for you to understand the size of the app, we have selected very popular apps on iOS and Android platforms and categorized them into various size categories.
 Using the table below, you will be able to get an idea about the size of your app.